edutrul/drupal-ai/README.md

 Stack: Drupal 11 / PHP 8.3 / MySQL 8.0 / DDEV / Acquia Cloud / Storybook 9 + ViteJS 6.

 The `.claude/` folder is intentionally decoupled from the Drupal codebase so it can be maintained and contributed independently.
+Codex users can symlink `.claude/skills` into `.codex/skills` — see [`.codex/README.md`](.codex/README.md).